 The visual below is an example of what text analysis can uncover.
 It maps out AI-related narratives currently dominating industry conversation—from agentic AI and software development to business transformation and ChatGPT hacks.
 Each cluster represents a topic community based on shared language and semantic proximity.
 These insights help you spot where your executive messaging can lead, contribute, or offer clarity.
 It’s a practical way to shape narrative strategy with precision and authority.

-Executive communications training should also include competitive benchmarking.
+Executive communications training should also include competitive insights.
 How are other executives gaining traction?
 Study their social feeds, media placements, and speaking appearances.
 The goal isn’t to copy—it’s to see what’s working and raise the bar.

 3. Build Stories into Your Executive Messaging